glouppe/info8006-introduction-to-ai/lecture5.md

 &= P(x|e)
 \end{aligned}$$

-Therefore, rejection sampling returns *consistent* posterior estimates.
+Therefore, rejection sampling is *consistent*.

-- The standard deviation of the error in each probability is $O(1/\sqrt{n})$, where $n$ is the number of samples used in the estimate.
+- The standard deviation of the error in each probability is $O(1/\sqrt{n})$, where $n$ is the number of samples used to compute the estimate.
 - **Problem**: many samples are rejected!
     - Hopelessly expensive if the evidence is unlikely, i.e. if $P(e)$ is small.
     - Evidence is not exploited when sampling.